Geometrically Principled Randomized Optimization for Efficient LLM Training: Random but Right

-The Grassmannian manifold, denoted $Gr(r, n)$, is the space of all $r$-dimensional subspaces of an $n$-dimensional space \citep{Bendokat_2024}.
-By definition, when we are using low-rank gradient methods, we aim to find a point on $Gr(r, n)$ onto which the gradients are projected.
-Building on our analysis of gradient subspace dynamics, we introduce two randomized methods, \methodname and \secondname.
-These methods generate diverse subspaces through random exploration, preventing the optimizer from being trapped in flat regions of the manifold.
-At the same time, they leverage all available gradient information by retaining contributions both inside and outside the subspace.
-As highlighted in Figure \ref{fig:energy_fraction}, both the bulk and dominant subspaces capture significant gradient energy; our methods are designed to exploit both.
+Building on our analysis of gradient subspace dynamics, we introduce two randomized methods, {\bf \methodname} and {\bf GrassJump}.
+These methods generate diverse subspaces through random exploration, preventing the optimizer from being trapped in flat regions of the manifold, and at the same time, they effectively incorporate solutions for the critical challenges of low-rank gradient methods.

-{\bf Subspace Adjustment.} \methodname and \secondname, differ only in how they adjust the subspace.
-In \methodname, we first initialize the subspace from the initial gradient matrix, $G_0$, using a rank-$r$ SVD as in \eqref{eq:init-svd}.
-The subspace is subsequently updated every $T$ iterations, which we refer to as the subspace update interval.
-To update, we employ the exponential map on the Grassmannian manifold \citep{Bendokat_2024}, moving in a random direction from the current subspace.
+{\bf Subspace Adjustment.} \methodname and GrassJump, differ in how they adjust the subspace.
+In GrassWalk, we first initialize the subspace from the SVD of the first gradient matrix.
+To update the subspace every $T$ iterations, we employ the exponential map on the Grassmannian manifold \citep{Bendokat_2024}, moving in a random direction from the current subspace.
 Concretely, we sample a random matrix $\mathbb X \in \mathbb R^{m \times r}$ to define the update direction in the tangent space.
 The update rule in \eqref{eq:update-rule} requires the SVD of $\mathbb X$ to move along the corresponding geodesic.
-Since we employ random directions, we approximate this decomposition using randomized SVD to reduce computational cost, denoting the result as $\widehat U_X \widehat\Sigma_X \widehat V_X^\top$.
-Here, $\eta$ denotes the update step size.
+Since we employ random directions, we approximate this decomposition using randomized SVD to reduce computational cost, denoting the result as $ \widehat U_X \widehat\Sigma_X \widehat V_X^\top$.
+Here, $\tau$ denotes the update step size.

-For \secondname, we adopt fully random projection matrices, effectively jumping from one point on the Grassmannian to another every $T$ iterations.
-At each update, we generate a random orthonormal matrix by applying QR decomposition to a randomly sampled matrix.
-This approach yields fine-grained random projections, in contrast to block-wise or column-wise subspace selection.
+For GrassJump, we adopt fully random projection matrices, effectively jumping from one point on the Grassmannian to another every $T$ iterations.
+At each update, we generate a random Gaussian matrix that can almost preserve orthogonality, especially when the dimensions are large.